Rodney McLeod: 2015

 McLeod became a restricted free agent after the 2014 season after completing his three-year rookie contract.
 On March 6, 2015, the St. Louis Rams placed a second round tender offer on McLeod that amounted to a one-year, $2.35 million contract.

 Head coach Jeff Fisher retained McDonald and McLeod as the starting safety duo to begin the 2015 regular season.
-McLeod started the St. Louis Rams' season-opener against the Seattle Seahawks and collected six combined tackles in their 34–31 victory.
+McLeod started the Rams' season-opener against the Seattle Seahawks and collected six combined tackles in their 34–31 victory.
 In Week 7, against the Cleveland Browns, he had his first professional touchdown on a 20-yard fumble return.
-In Week 11, McLeod recorded a season-high nine combined tackles, broke up a pass, forced a fumble, and intercepted a pass attempt by Joe Flacco in the Rams' 16–13 loss at the Baltimore Ravens.
+In Week 11, McLeod recorded a season-high nine combined tackles, broke up a pass, forced a fumble, and intercepted a pass attempt by Joe Flacco in the Rams' 16–13 loss at the Ravens.
 In his last season with the St. Louis Rams, McLeod recorded 82 combined tackles (59 solo), five pass deflections, three forced fumbles, and an interception in 16 games and 16 starts.
 Pro Football Focus gave McLeod an overall grade of 83.9, which was the 10th highest grade among qualifying safeties and the 9th highest pass coverage grade of 79.8 in 2015.

 Philadelphia Eagles

 2016

 McLeod became an unrestricted free agent after the 2015 season and became one of the top safety prospects on the free agent market.
-He received interest from multiple teams, including the New York Giants and Baltimore Ravens.
+He received interest from multiple teams, including the New York Giants and Ravens.
 McLeod received contract offers from the Philadelphia Eagles, Cleveland Browns, Jacksonville Jaguars, and Tampa Bay Buccaneers.

-On March 9, 2016, the Philadelphia Eagles signed McLeod to a five-year, $35 million contract that includes $17 million guaranteed and a signing bonus of $8 million.
+On March 9, 2016, the Eagles signed McLeod to a five-year, $35 million contract that includes $17 million guaranteed and a signing bonus of $8 million.
 The contract is worth up to $37 million with incentives, makes McLeod the fourth highest paid safety, and pays him a $7.4 million yearly average salary that is the fourth largest salary among all safeties.
 The Philadelphia Eagles made McLeod and Malcolm Jenkins the highest paid safety duo in the NFL.

 Head coach Doug Pederson named McLeod and Jenkins the starting safeties to begin the regular season.
-He started the Philadelphia Eagles' season-opener against the Cleveland Browns and recorded four combined tackles and intercepted a pass by quarterback Robert Griffin III in their 29–10 victory.
+He started the Eagles' season-opener against the Browns and recorded four combined tackles and intercepted a pass by quarterback Robert Griffin III in their 29–10 victory.
 In Week 6, McLeod collected a career-high 14 combined tackles (12 solo) in the Eagles' 27–20 loss at the Washington Redskins.
-The following week, he recorded seven solo tackles, broke up a pass, made an interception, and his first career sack on Sam Bradford during a 21–10 victory against the Minnesota Vikings.
+The following week, he recorded seven solo tackles, broke up a pass, made an interception, and his first career sack on Sam Bradford during a 21–10 victory against the Vikings.
 He finished his first season with the Philadelphia Eagles with a career-high 83 combined tackles (72 solo), seven pass deflections, three interceptions, a forced fumble, and a sack in 16 games and 16 starts.